Efficient LLM Safety Evaluation through Multi-Agent Debate: Methods

 \subsection{Multi-Agent Debate Process}

-The multi-agent debate process comprises three primary agents. \textbf{Critic Agent} identifies and critiques safety violations in the LLM-generated response, grounded in the collected debate domain, and provides an overall risk level with description. \textbf{Defender Agent} logically and factually defends each point of criticism raised by the critic agent and provides a revised risk level with description. \textbf{Judge Agent} analyzes the interactions between the critic and the defender and assesses the final risk level and risk score in accordance with predefined criteria.
+The multi-agent debate process consists of three primary agents.
+The \textbf{Critic Agent} identifies potential safety violations in the model response under the aligned rubric and proposes a risk level with justification.
+The \textbf{Defender Agent} challenges the critic's claims by offering alternative interpretations, contextual qualifiers, or counter-evidence, and then issues its own risk assessment.
+The \textbf{Judge Agent} reviews the full exchange and produces the final decision according to predefined criteria.

-The debate proceeds over multiple rounds, with the critic agent and the defender agent iteratively refining their arguments across the 5 selected safety aspects.
-This process is designed to emulate real-world adversarial scenarios, including prompt injection attacks, toxicity induction, and privacy probing.
+The debate proceeds over multiple rounds, with critic and defender agents refining their arguments over the five aligned safety aspects.
+The implementation uses bounded rounds together with early stopping: interaction can terminate once both sides converge on the same risk band or when later turns become highly repetitive.

-Upon satisfaction of the stop condition, the impartial judge agent conducts an overall evaluation that integrates arguments presented by both sides and provides a risk score and level accompanied by a detailed explanation.
+Once the stop condition is met, the judge agent consolidates the strongest arguments from both sides and returns a final explanation together with a ten-point risk score.
+We derive the five-level risk label and binary attack-success label from that calibrated score for reporting and agreement analysis.

-This adversarial interaction is analogous to Generative Adversarial Networks (GANs), wherein the critic and defender agents correspond to the discriminator and generator, respectively.
-Through multi-round debate, they engage in a dynamic game that exposes fine-grained semantic information in LLM responses, thereby enhancing the detection of subtle safety violations.
+This exchange gives the judge a richer evidence set than a single-turn prompt, which is especially useful when jailbreak success depends on semantic intent rather than explicit keywords.